 “Why should everything always be measured by competition MMA standards?
 Rules and protections so people won’t get hurt, judges, mats, doctors standing beside the ring, and months for the people to prepare before a fight… So those are the standards of “high level fighting”?

 MMA at all levels, but particularly the professional level, is ridiculously dangerous.
 People die, and they’re doing it for your entertainment and crappy wages.
 I like to watch MMA as a form of entertainment as much as anybody else who practices martial arts as a hobby, especially if I know who the fighters are and have been following them for a while.
 There are moments of brilliance that get pulled off in the cage, and they’re astonishing to see.
-To see one person successfully implement a fighting strategy against another and for it to work is as much a triamph of brain as it is brawn.
-As with all sports, there are rare moments of pure drama in the cage that cannot be replicated even in the highest levels of theatre.
+To see one person successfully implement a fighting strategy against another and for it to work is as much a triumph of brain as it is of brawn.
+As with all sports, there are rare moments of pure drama that happen in the cage that cannot be replicated even in the highest levels of theatre.

 If you’re a jiujitsu fan then there’s the added bonus of seeing your favourite grapplers transition to MMA to see if they can work their wizardry in the cage with the threat of punches added.
 Ryan “The wizard” Hall is one of my favourite fighters for this very reason: